VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 You initialize Vulkan by creating an instance, which contains application state - information like what version of the Vulkan API you're using, your application's name, and which extensions and layers you want to enable.
 Extensions and layers provide behavior that isn't included by default in Vulkan, like extended error checking and call logging.

 With an instance you can examine the **physical devices** (usually GPUs) that are available.
-A machine might have multiple physical devices, and each of their properties / features (such as being a dedicated graphics card) can be inspected.
+A machine might have multiple physical devices, and each of their properties (such as being a dedicated graphics card) can be inspected.

 A common pattern for physical device selection is to: